NCAR/drupal_DOI/README.md

 To test this module:

   * In your Drupal instance, go to sites/all/modules/custom

-  * create a subdir doi_display

-  * Download the module files (.info, .modules) into this dir
+  * Download or clone this repository
+  * Rename folder from drupal_DOI to doi_display

-  * Enable module under Modules - may need to clear cache
+  * Enable module under Modules (may need to clear cache)
+  * Add a DOI content type (see doi_display.module for field definitions)
+  * Add a DOI entityreference field (field_doi_reference) to the content type you'd like to display citations on (eg. Basic Page)

-  * Configure module under Structure -> blocks
+  * Enable "DOI Display" block under Structure -> Blocks
+  * Edit "DOI Display" block visibility criteria to match your content type
+  * Add a new DOI node and edit your content node to reference the new DOI

-  * View module on your site based on your configuration.
+  * View your content node: the "Citation" block should appear

-(disable module while coding, reenable to test)